believer/willcodefor.beer/src/markdown/uses.md

 ## Desktop

-- My browser is currently Chrome
+- My browser is currently Brave

 ## Desk setup

-- I use a 15" MacBook Pro.
-2,7 GHz i7, 16 GB RAM, Radeon Pro 460 4 GB, 500 GB HDD.
-Really dislike the touch bar and built-in keyboard, so it's mostly used tethered.
+- I use a 16" MacBook Pro.
+2,6 GHz i7, 32 GB RAM, Radeon Pro 5300M 4 GB, 500 GB HDD.
+Really disliked the touch bar and built-in keyboard of the old 15", so I mostly used that tethered, but the new 16" has a really great keyboard.
+Feels awesome to be able to work on the actual laptop again.

 - My keyboard is a [WASD](http://www.wasdkeyboards.com/index.php/) with Cherry MX Clear switches and a custom color design.
 I've used it for {{keyboardDate}}
   years and couldn't love it more.
 I've paired it with an Apple Magic Trackpad 2.
 I also have a [Razer Goliathus Control](https://www.razer.com/eu-en/gaming-mouse-mats/razer-goliathus-control) mouse mat because I like the feel of it.

 - I have a [IKEA Skarsta](https://www.ikea.com/se/sv/p/skarsta-skrivbord-sitt-sta-vit-s59324818/) desk and a [IKEA Markus](https://www.ikea.com/se/sv/p/markus-kontorsstol-vissle-moerkgra-70261150/) chair.
-Dreaming of a home office with a Jarvis desk and a Herman Miller chair.
+Dreaming of a home office with a Jarvis desk and a Herman Miller Aeron chair.